arigatoexpress/fullsail_scanner/README.md

 ### Running continuously

 For unattended operation you can run the script under `systemd`.
-Create an environment file (for example `/opt/fullsail_scanner/env`) containing the variables above and a service unit similar to:
+Create an environment file (for example `/opt/fullsail_scanner/env`) by copying `.env.example` and editing it, then reference it from a service unit similar to:

 ```ini
 [Unit]